DaPhysikist/CSE151A_Taxi_Group/README.md

 For the duration model, we also tried a ANN, but our model performed poorly, with an R-squared value of close to 0.
 After further testing, we believe that a neural network is too complex of a model to accurately represent the duration prediction.

 So, we decided to try a decision tree model instead.
-[TODO: explain a little about this model].
+A decision tree regressor splits the data into subsets based on feature values.
 This model worked much better, reducing our Test MSE to 48118, and increasing our R-squared value to 0.472.

 ## Conclusion